makemikefulleragain/kamunity-10july/content/media/2025-07-12-why-do-we-build-communities.md

 logoCard: false
 perspective: CURIOUS
 ---
-# Why Do We Build Communities?
+# Why Do We Build Communities??

 In today’s episode we explore the deep psychology behind why we crave connection online.
 I chat with Dr Emma Nguyen about the rituals, shared stories and design choices that turn a group of strangers into a thriving community.
 We cover why a simple welcome message can spark trust and how group projects motivate us to show up.